Binibining Pilipinas 2025

 Binibining Pilipinas 2025 was the 61st edition of the Binibining Pilipinas pageant, held at the Smart Araneta Coliseum in Quezon City, Philippines, on June 15, 2025.

 Myrna Esguerra of Abra crowned Katrina Anne Johnson of Davao as Binibining Pilipinas International 2025 and Jasmin Bungay of Pampanga crowned Annabelle Mae McDonnell of Iligan as Binibining Pilipinas Globe 2025 at the end of the event.
+Dalia Varde Khattab of Las Piñas was named first runner-up, while Kathleen Enid Espenido of Siargao was named second runner-up.

 The competition was hosted by Kylie Verzosa, Mary Jean Lastimosa, Maureen Montagne, and Nicole Cordoves.
 P-pop group SB19 and Binibining Pilipinas Intercontinental 2015, Christi McGarry performed in this edition.

 Pageant

 Selection of participants

 On March 5, 2025, the organization launched its search for the next set of candidates who will represent the Philippines at different international pageants.
 The final submission of the application was on March 21, 2025.
 The final screening and selection of the thirty-six official contestants were conducted on April 4, 2025.

 Disqualification

 Binibini 13 Shereenia Mae Valerio representing San Mateo, Rizal, was disqualified due to "contract-related issues," as announced by the Binibining Pilipinas Charities Inc. (BPCI).
 Following her disqualification, Stella Tanglao Zacarias from Quezon City was appointed to replace Valerio.